Mouliprasad2002/safe-code/README.md

 **Safe Code** is a Visual Studio Code extension that automatically detects **sensitive information** (passwords, API keys, tokens, emails, etc.) in your code files and provides a **real-time status bar indicator**.
 Keep your code safe and avoid accidental leaks while coding!

 ![Safe Code Screenshot](images/safe-code-demo.png)
-*(Add your screenshot in `images/safe-code-demo.png` to showcase the red/green dot in the status bar.)*

 ---